llm-bible/llm-bible.github.io/_publications/chang2024when.markdown

 bibkey: chang2024when
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.13131"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'RAG', 'In-Context Learning', 'Ethics and Bias', 'Prompting', 'Attention Mechanism']
+tags: ['Ethics and Bias', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism', 'Prompting', 'In-Context Learning']
 ---
 This paper studies in-context learning by decomposing the output of large language models into the individual contributions of attention heads and MLPs